The Charm of Cheongsam Was Promoted in Shenyang

 Cheongsam culture prevailed from 1636 to the world in Shenyang.
 Cheongsam is an important resource to promote the development of cultural industry in Shenyang.
 Shenyang will hold Cheongsam Culture Festival to promote the development of clothing, cultural tourism and other industries.

-The Tongshijie intangible cultural heritage academy project of Shenyang Shengjing manchu embroidery Cultural Industry Group Co., Ltd. held a theme conference of "Shengjing Manchu embroidery calligraphy spreading intangible cultural heritage" in Shenyang on the same day, which was also one of the important activities of the 4th China Textile Intangible Cultural Heritage Conference and the 2nd China (Shenyang) cheongsam Culture Festival.
+The Tongshijie intangible cultural heritage academy project of Shenyang Shengjing manchu embroidery Cultural Industry Group Co., Ltd. held a theme conference of "Shengjing Manchu embroidery calligraphy spreading intangible cultural heritage" in Shenyang on the same day, which was also one of the important activities of the 4th China Textile Intangible Cultural Heritage Conference and the 2nd China (Shenyang) Cheongsam Culture Festival.

 Tongshijie intangible cultural heritage academy is subordinate to the "Shengjing manchu embroidery three dimensional publishing project", and is rated as "national cultural key export project" in 2019-2020 by the Ministry of Commerce and other five ministries and commissions.
 Intangible cultural heritage academy takes intangible cultural heritage as the goal.
 It shows the cultural self-confidence and cohesion of all ethnic groups.